-Without clearly documented processes you are committing to experiencing recurring, day-to-day problems and frustrations in your business.
-These problems are both costly and detrimental to your business and yet are 100% AVOIDABLE.
+Without clearly documented processes, you are committing to experiencing recurring, day-to-day problems and frustrations in your business.
+These problems are both costly and detrimental to your success and yet are 100% AVOIDABLE.

 But first, let’s talk about why businesses struggle to document their processes.

 Let’s face it.
 Early days in your business is like something straight out of the movie ‘The Perfect Storm.’
-You’re trying to survive a massive storm onboard a small fishing vessel and just when you think you’ve survived the worst of it you realize everything up until now has actually just been the prelude to the real deal and you’re headed straight for the eye of the storm.
+You’re trying to navigate a massive storm, on board a small fishing vessel, and when you think you’ve survived the worst of it, you realize everything up until now has only been the prelude to the real deal, and you’re headed straight for the eye of the storm.

 Image: Perfect Storm by Chris Clor

-Needless to say, things are constantly changing in your business which makes it even more challenging to get things down on paper.
+Needless to say, things are always changing in your business which makes it even more challenging to get something down on paper.

 But what IF…